cucumber/docs/content/docs/bdd/_index.md

   <figcaption>Discovery, Formulation and Automation</figcaption>
 </figure>

-Over time, the documented examples become an asset that enables the team to continue confidently and rapidly making changes to the system.
-The code reflects the documentation, and the documentation reflects the team's shared understanding of the problem domain, which is constantly evolving.
+Over time, the documented examples become an asset that enables your team to continue confidently and rapidly making changes to the system.
+The code reflects the documentation, and the documentation reflects the team's shared understanding of the problem domain.
+This shared understanding is constantly evolving.

 The rewards are great, but it does require some maintenance effort and discipline.
-We call this final practice _Habitation_.
+We call this the discipline of _Habitation_.

 There's lots to learn about each of these practices.
 We'll summarise each of them below.